BE-RAN: Blockchain-enabled Open RAN for 6G with DID and Privacy-Preserving Communication: BE-RAN security and privacy-preserving communication

-As indicated in the proposed framework, while the most traffic happens internally, the RAN is solely operating on its own with most service capability, such as voice/data service for the general public.
+As indicated in the proposed framework, while most traffic happens internally, the RAN is solely operating on its own with most service capabilities, such as voice/data service for the general public.
 It becomes a new operation model for MNOs and private or even virtual MNOs.

-Most importantly, BE-RAN enables D2D communication been authenticated more locally than ever, as 3GPP defined D2D communication requires CN involvement due to the security concerns on identity authentication.
-In addition, billing on RAN usage ideally resides on the blockchain function, where the operators may choose to make BE-RAN with tokens that universal to all stakeholders, with strong initiatives opening up the sharing of RAN to other MNOs and private sectors.
+Most importantly, BE-RAN enables D2D communication to be authenticated more locally than ever, as 3GPP defined D2D communication requires CN involvement due to the security concerns on identity authentication.
+In addition, billing and logging on RAN usage ideally resides on the blockchain function, where the operators may choose to make BE-RAN with tokens that are universal to all stakeholders, with strong initiatives opening up the sharing of RAN to other MNOs and private sectors.
 BE-RAN opens up new business models that will thrive both MNOs and their customers.